-- Minimize the negative effects of incompatible land uses. - Maintain a well-balanced mix of land uses within the Town.
+- 1. Minimize the negative effects of incompatible land uses. - 2.
+Maintain a well-balanced mix of land uses within the Town.

-- Retain large, contiguous tracts of forest land.
-1. - Use existing land designated for urban uses before permitting development within or adjacent to forested lands. - Provide for the long-term utilization of productive forestland Promote land uses, densities, and regulations that result in the protection of valued resources and recognize existing physical limitations (e.g., slope, woodlands, water). - Protect scenic vistas from inappropriate development. - 5.
-Encourage the use of natural resources as visual and physical amenities for development. - Support private and public initiatives to protect natural features through the use of conservation strategies such as easements, covenants, and deed restrictions. - 7.
+- 1. Retain large, contiguous tracts of forest land. - 2.
+Use existing land designated for urban uses before permitting development within or adjacent to forested lands. - Provide for the long-term utilization of productive forestland Promote land uses, densities, and regulations that result in the protection of valued resources and recognize existing physical limitations (e.g., slope, woodlands, water). - 4.
+Protect scenic vistas from inappropriate development. - 5.
+Encourage the use of natural resources as visual and physical amenities for development. - 6.
+Support private and public initiatives to protect natural features through the use of conservation strategies such as easements, covenants, and deed restrictions. - 7.
 Rezoning proposals should be consistent with this plan. - 8.
-Require buffers between incompatible land uses to minimize potential negative effects. - Development proposals shall reflect the Future Land Use Plan. - 10.
-New lots and building sites shall be located and designed to protect environmental resources and reflect the character of the Town. - 11.
-Identify scenic vistas, natural resources, and large tracts of forest or agricultural lands that should be protected.

-12. Promote mixed-use development to capitalize on existing transportation facilities and other infrastructure, and link jobs with residential areas and commercial uses.
+Require buffers between incompatible land uses to minimize potential negative effects. - 9.
+Development proposals shall reflect the Future Land Use Plan. - New lots and building sites shall be located and designed to protect environmental resources and reflect the character of the Town. - 11.
+Encourage identification of scenic vistas, natural resources, and large tracts of forest or agricultural lands that should be protected. - 12.
+Promote mixed-use development to capitalize on existing transportation facilities and other infrastructure, and link jobs with residential areas and commercial uses.

-Schedule 2006 2011 2016 2021 to to to to lm plementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
+Sche edule 2006 2011 2016 2021 to to to to lm plementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
 Review each request for rezoning and development proposal for consistency with this plan, and for its impacts on the community, ecological system, and local economy.
-Ongoing Plan Commission, Town Board 2.
-Develop standards for buffering between incompatible land uses. х Plan Commission, Town Board
+Ong oing Plan Commission, Town Board 2.
+Develop standards for buffering between incompatible land uses.
+Ongoing Plan Commission, Town Board